PrivacySafe/privacysafe-social-ui/README.md

 ---

 ## License
-© 2025-present Ivy Cyber Education LLC.
+© 2025-present Ivy Cyber LLC.
 This project is dedicated to ethical <a href="https://fsf.org" target="_blank" rel="noreferrer noopener">Free and Open Source Software</a> and <a href="https://oshwa.org" target="_blank" rel="noreferrer noopener">Open Source Hardware</a>.
 PrivacySafe® is a registered trademark.

 Released under the [MIT/Expat License](LICENSE).
 See [LICENSE](LICENSE) for more information.
 Our theme for PrivacySafe Social is modified from [mastodon-bird-ui](https://github.com/ronilaukkarinen/mastodon-bird-ui) by [Roni Laukkarinen](https://github.com/ronilaukkarinen).